danelh/test/b.md

 Several different verbs might have the same verb-root. [_Volo_](https://en.wiktionary.org/wiki/volo#Latin), for example, has two distinct conjugation tables: for the first conjugation (meaning to fly) and a irregular conjugation (meaning to wish).
 As long as the verb has different conjugation types, as with _volo_, the Trainer distinguishes between them by adding parentheses containing the conjugation types, hence the Trainer does not have the verb _volo_, but has instead two distict verbs _volo(first)_ and _volo(irregular)_.

 Unfortunately, the cases different conjugation of the _same_ type, are overlooked by the Trainer.
-Example to this is the verb [_edo_](https://en.wiktionary.org/wiki/volo#Latin) that has two different  conjugation table of the conjugation-type.
-In such cases the Trainer
+Example to this is the verb [_edo_](https://en.wiktionary.org/wiki/edo#Latin) that has two different  conjugation tables of the third conjugation-type.
+In such cases the Trainer will have only one verb with parentheses, and will take the correct answer from the **second** table, so for" _edo(third)_" and "_indicative active perfect 1st singular_" the correct answer would be _edidi_ (meaning I produced) and not _edi_ (meaning I ate).

+To sum everything up, we can look at the verb [_sero_](https://en.wiktionary.org/wiki/sero#Latin) which has 3 distinct conjugation: two of them of the third type, while the other is of the first.
+The Trainer will split this verb into two: one of the first conjugation-type and the other of third conjugation-type (the second table will be selected).

+### Verb Selection
+There are 3 ways to select verb to practice on:

+ 1. **Manual selection from list**:  in the list you can search for your verbs from the Trainer list, and select them.
+Selecting a verb from the list, will append it to already selected verbs displayed in the box.
+ 2. **Writing directly in the verbs box**:  it is possible to write the verbs directly in the selected-verbs box.
+Make sure to have the verbs comma separated.
+This option is recommended only in cases you have predefined list of verbs - for example when you saved the verbs from previous session - you can simply paste them in the box. **In this way you can load your verbs easily**.
+[Note that you may enter a verb which will be ultimately removed from the Trainer if it's missing from the list:  _volo_ , for example, will be removed because it is missing from the list - Trainer expected _volo(first)_ or _volo(irregular)_ .
+3. **Automatic generator**: you can tell the Trainer to automatically generate verbs.
+To use this option you should specify 1) how many verbs you want to be generated 2) the level.
+Then you should click "Generate".
+The generated verbs will override  the current selected verbs.